-We next give an example of the above discussion by considering the relativistic scattering of two particles, X and Y. In scattering, the particles exchange information of momentum and position.
-Let x and y be the four-vectors of X and Y, respectively.
-The scattering amplitude at x and y mediated by scalar mediator particles is expressed as
+We next give an example of the above discussion by considering the relativistic scattering of two particles, X and Y. Let x and y be the four-vectors of X and Y, respectively.
+The scattering amplitude at x and y mediated by scalar mediator particles is then expressed as